More to come…

 The First Year of Parenthood.
 My son, Henry was released from the NICU on January 17th.
 We’ve watched him grow so quickly.
 We spent six weeks in North Dakota for work.
-It has been an exhausting year.
+In November, I was promoted and we moved down to Colorado Springs.
+We ended the year with a trip to Southern California to see my in-laws.

 The Year we Returned to Colorado.
 As my wife and I got into the grove of our new jobs in Colorado, we hit thee ground running.
 We found ourselves a new community, planned for the future, and made the best of living in such and amazing state.